polylang/polylang/readme.txt

 == Changelog ==

+= 2.0.10 (2016-12-05) =

+* Add support for front page panels of Twenty Seventeen
+* Remove draft posts from the language switcher even when the user is logged in
+* Fix: Make argument 2 of icl_object_id optional
+* Fix a conflict with the Divi theme (#67)

 = 2.0.9 (2016-11-15) =

-* fix javascript error in some ajax requests
+* Fix javascript error in some ajax requests

 = 2.0.8 (2016-11-14) =